Semi-Dirac and Weyl Fermions in Transition Metal Oxides

-{\it Anomalous Hall effect:} In the absence of TRS, \textit{e.g.} with an external magnetic field that is applied perpendicular to the $a$-$b$ plane, the semi-Dirac point in the \textit{I}4/\textit{mcm} space group compounds splits into two Weyl nodes, as illustrated in Fig.~\ref{fig4}(a).
+{\bf \\Anomalous Hall effect:} In the absence of TRS, \textit{e.g.} with an external magnetic field, each semi-Dirac point splits into two Weyl points, as illustrated in Fig.~\ref{fig4}(a).
 In the considered tetragonal SrNbO$_3$, we find that a finite magnetization at the Nb sites generates a Weyl point close to the P point, as shown in Fig.~\ref{fig4}(b).
-The pair of Weyl points appears along the P-X-P momentum direction, totaling two pairs in the entire Brillouin zone, as shown in the inset of Fig.~\ref{fig4}(d).
+The pair of Weyl points appears along the P-X-P momentum direction, totaling two pairs in the Brillouin zone, as shown in the inset of Fig.~\ref{fig4}(d).
+The Weyl points appear when the magnetization is perpendicular to the $a$-$b$ plane.
+Otherwise, the semi-Dirac points are directly gapped since there is no net chiral charge.
 By lowering the lattice symmetry further, an energy gap is induced at the Weyl points.
 We consider a lattice distortion that lowers the inversion symmetry but preserves the nonsymmorphic symmetry.
 This is achieved by shifting the center Nb site vertically by a small amount.
 Such a distortion may be realized naturally by epitaxial strain induced by lattice mismatch with the substrate at a polar interface, or by applying an electric field perpendicular to the interface.
 Fig.~\ref{fig4}(c) shows a distortion-induced energy gap at a Weyl point.
-In a truly semimetallic system, such an energy gap gives rise to quantum anomalous Hall effect in the vicinity of the Dirac or semi-Dirac point.
-In tetragonal SrNbO$_3$, a net quantization is not achieved due to the presence of other bands at the Fermi level and instead an enhanced intrinsic anomalous Hall effect is expected to appear within the energy gap, as shown in Fig.~\ref{fig4}(d).
-We find that the anomalous Hall conductivity is dependent on the amount of distortion in the tetragonal lattice, and the octahedral rotation, suggesting another route to obtain tunable anomalous Hall effect in oxide interfaces.
+Remarkably, within this energy gap, the intrinsic anomalous Hall conductivity acquires a plateau with an enhanced value, as shown in Fig.~\ref{fig4}(d).
+We also find that the anomalous Hall conductivity is dependent on the amount of distortion in the tetragonal lattice and the octahedral rotation, suggesting a route to obtain tunable anomalous Hall effect in oxide interfaces.